ryo-soren/blood_alley_tours/README.md

 ### `npm install`

-Installs all dependencies required for the projects full functionality
+Installs all dependencies required for the project's full functionality

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:5500](http://localhost:5500) to view it in your browser.